 Bachelor's degrees and certificates are offered in the traditional liberal arts in more than 25 fields of study.
 Associate's degrees are offered in Business Administration, Accounting, Computer Science, and Psychology.
-Courses are presented in varying formats and pedagogies recommended for adult learners.
+Courses are presented in varying formats including some online courses, blended learning and pedagogies recommended for adult learners.
 Scheduled to accommodate working adults, courses are offered in 15-week, 8-week and weekend sessions.